Kiran-Kowda/content-rewriter/README.md

 ---

-Crafted with AI Magic by ✨ Karthik ✨
+Crafted with AI Magic by ✨ Kiran Kowda ✨